Anneli Drummond-Hay: Early life

-Drummond-Hay was born in Scotland on 4 August 1937 to James Drummond-Hay (1905–1981) and his wife Lady Margaret Douglas-Hamilton (1907–1993), a daughter of Alfred Douglas-Hamilton, 13th Duke of Hamilton.
+Drummond-Hay was born in Donhead St Andrew, Wiltshire, England on 4 August 1937, to James Drummond-Hay (1905–1981) and his wife Lady Margaret Douglas-Hamilton (1907–1993), a daughter of Alfred Douglas-Hamilton, 13th Duke of Hamilton.

 Competitive career

 Drummond-Hay began riding on polo ponies.
 At the age of 16, she won the European Pony Championship and was the leading rider of combined training in Britain for three years.

 She won both Badminton and the first ever Burghley Horse Trials and was 2nd five times.

-She changed to show jumping and won many Grand Prix competitions including Brussels, Geneva, 's-Hertogenbosch, Paris, Berlin, Toronto, Chile, Luxembourg, Monaco, Madrid, Mexico, Amsterdam, South Africa, Palermo and Great Britain.
+Drummond-Hay changed to show jumping and won many Grand Prix competitions including Brussels, Geneva, 's-Hertogenbosch, Paris, Berlin, Toronto, Chile, Luxembourg, Monaco, Madrid, Mexico, Amsterdam, South Africa, Palermo and Great Britain.
 She won 2nd in Aachen, Rotterdam and the La Baule Grand Prix.

 She won the Rome Derby on two occasions, the Hickstead Derby, the Geneva Derby, the Berlin Derby and the South African Derby twice.